 A loan is considered past due when any payment due under strict contractual terms is received late or missed.
 Late processing and other administrative delays on the side of the borrower can lead to a financial asset being past due but not impaired.
 Therefore, loans and advances less than 90 days past due are not usually considered impaired, unless other information is available to indicate the contrary.
 For the purposes of this analysis, an asset is considered past due and included below when any payment due under strict contractual terms is received late or missed.
 The amount included is the entire financial asset, not just the payment, of principal or interest or both, overdue.

-The following tables provide an analysis of the outstanding balances as at 31 December 2011 and 31 December 2010 which were past due but not impaired by sector and geographical respectively.
+As at 31 December 2011 and 31 December 2010, CIMB IB has no loans and advances that were past due but not impaired.